-The European Commision has recognized built-in computer applications that automatically identify and verify an individual from a digital image or a video source (facial biometrics) and built-in security features that can detect presentation attacks.
+The European Commission has recognized built-in computer applications that automatically identify and verify an individual from a digital image or a video source (facial biometrics) and built-in security features that can detect presentation attacks.

 KYC for your business

-Know Your Customer already places a cost burden on businesses operating in the financial industry.
-Out of concern for money laundering and terrorist financing, governments and banks are making their KYC processes more stringent.
+Know Your Customer regulations already places a cost burden on businesses operating in the financial industry.
+Out of concern for money laundering and terrorist financing, governments and banks are making their KYC processes even more stringent.

 Some of the extra cost for this tightening of regulations is being shifted to businesses not directly involved in the financial sector but still availing themselves of financial services.